Solving the Advent of Code 2021 calendar using C in under half-a-second

 Solution: Python, C runtime: 82 μs

-This problem was all related to the Stack data-structure.
-After spending far too long going through the assembly code I finally figured out the pattern!
+This problem revolved around the stack data structure.
+After spending far too long going through the assembly code, I finally figured out the pattern!
 Both Python and C solutions follow the same idea, using a higher-order function to pass in either the maximum or minimum accumulation functions.

 Day 25: Sea Cucumber